 This is what I was told and also what I read about young Red-tailed Hawks.

+The eyes of young Red-tailed Hawks are blue or gray.
 As the bird gets older, its iris gradually turns brown, which is the adult eye color in all races.
 This change occurs over the course of four years.
-Adult birds usually have dark brown under the wings and a mostly pale wing.

 - Camera: Canon EOS R5